ReSearchITEng/kubeadm-playbook/README.md

 - all in one shop for a cluster which you can start working right away, without mastering the details
 - applies fixes for quite few issues currently k8s installers have
 - deploys plugins to all creation of dynamical persistent volumes via: vsphere, rook or self deployed NFS
+- kubeadm is the only official tool specialized to install k8s

 ### CONS:
-- kubeadm is officially in beta
-- no HA: for now (kubeadm cannot install clusters with master/etcd HA yet - but planned by kubernetes).
+- no HA: for now but planned.
 - during deployment requires internet access.
 Changes can be done to support situations when there is no internet.
 Should anyone be interested, I can give suggestions how (also see gluster project for hints).

 ## Prerequisites:
 - ansible min.
 2.1 (but higher is recommeneded.
-Tested up to current 2.4)
+Tested up to current 2.5)
 - For a perfect experience, one should at least define a wildcard dns subdomain, to easily access the ingresses.
 The wildcard can pointed to the master (as it's quaranteed to exists).
 Note: dashboard will by default use the master machine, but also deploy under the provided domain (in parallel, only additional ingress rule)
 - if docker_setup is True, it will also attempt to define your docker and set it up with overlay2 storage driver (one needs CentOS 7.4+)